 The programme also includes a 3 year cutting-edge research project in specialist research teams with world-leading research profiles and facilities, with themes in quantum physics and technology, mechanical and vibration engineering, electromagnetism and photonics, manufacturing and 3D printing, soft matter and chemistry, health and life sciences and many more.

-We are now accepting applications for Cohort 2 of the CDT to start in September 2020.
-Deadline for applications is on the 25th November 2019.
+We are now accepting applications for Cohort 2 of the CDT to start in September 2020, and particularly invite candidates with an Engineering (Mechanical, Electrical and Electronic) background.
 Instructions on how to fill in an application can be found here.

 If you have any queries please contact [email protected]